neuralmagic/deepsparse/examples/README.md

 # Examples

-This directory contains actively maintained sample scripts to illustrate how to make use of the DeepSparse Engine.
+This directory contains self-documented examples to illustrate how to make use of the DeepSparse Engine.

-For instructions on how to run each example, either check the script header or run the example with `-h`.
+For instructions on how to run each example, either check the script header or run them with `-h`.

+Open a Pull Request to [contribute](https://github.com/neuralmagic/deepsparse/blob/main/CONTRIBUTING.md) your own examples.

 ## Important note